dashbringhurst/my_notes/notes.md

 SQL 7/1/22

-CRUD: create, retrieve, update, delete
+CRUD: create, read, update, delete

 SQL and MySQL are different...
 - RDBMS : software that you run to access the data